 Suffering a brain injury is more common than some might think.
 In fact, according to the Centers for Disease Control and Prevention, an estimated 1.7 million people in the U.S. suffer a traumatic brain injury every year.
 In cases of minor injury, such as a mild concussion, the victim will typically recover over the course of 1-2 weeks with rest.
 Unfortunately, this is not the case with all brain injuries.

 If you suffered a head injury in a collision, the at-fault driver’s insurance company may be responsible for your medical costs, lost wages, future treatment needs, and pain and suffering.
-Contact the Law Office of Kenneth E. Berger today to speak to a car accident attorney accepting cases in Clarendon, SC about your case today.
+Contact the Law Office of Kenneth E. Berger today to speak to a car accident attorney accepting cases in Columbia, Greenville, and across South Carolina.

 In some cases, victims who suffer these injuries in a car wreck may be completely unaware of the harm.
+In fact, brain trauma often goes undiagnosed by emergency room doctors.
 Symptoms of traumatic brain injuries vary greatly, and you may not realize you sustained such an injury until days later.

 Possible symptoms include: